Program in Language and Culture

-The Program in Language and Culture, administered through the individual language and literature departments, allows concentrators in any discipline to earn a certificate in language and culture.
-Certificates can be earned in the Departments of Classics, East Asian Studies, French and Italian, German, Near Eastern Studies, Slavic Languages and Literatures, and Spanish and Portuguese.
+The Program in Language and Culture, administered through the individual language and literature departments, allows majors in any discipline to earn a certificate in language and culture.
+Certificates can be earned in the Departments of French and Italian, German, Near Eastern Studies, and Spanish and Portuguese

 Admission to the Program